Gabriella439/slides/lambdaconf/category.md

 We can prove complex things by decomposing them into simpler, composable proofs

-This is equivalent to approaching proofs with the Unix philosophy
+In other words, we can approach proofs with the "Unix philosophy"

 **Punch line:** Proofs + Unix Philosophy = Category theory (and Abstract algebra)